-Many insurers are being proactive in making such information readily available on their website and with the government’s official announcement that weddings must not take place during the tighter lockdown, this will now mean that the necessary cover will kick in on some policies.
 Your insurer will be able to advise you on your individual policy though as well as highlight any excess that needs to be paid.

 Next, contact your venue to discuss both their position and your plans to postpone.
 Ask if they know what month they now hope to host weddings again, and what dates are available for you to move your celebrations to.
 Remember that they are dealing with the ever-changing date line too, and will be likely to have a lot of couples to deal with simultaneously.

 If you are holding the ceremony and receptions at different venues i.e. a church ceremony and hotel reception, then you will need to be in contact with both establishments and to work together to find a replacement date that is doable for both, as well as you as a couple and your key guests.

 If you hit a hurdle, take a minute to pause, breathe and consider an alternative solution to the issue being faced.
 Perhaps you have guests travelling from overseas and don’t know when travel bans around the world will be lifted.
 Though upsetting, if they aren’t in your inner circle of family and friends, could you potentially go ahead without them on the guest list and live stream the ceremony to them so they will still feel part of the proceedings?